parnaudo/parnaudo/README.md

 # Summary
 I'm passionate about solving complex data problems with pragmatic solutions by building effective and cohesive organizations and communities of developers.
 I like learning and working at any part of the stack, from devops to analytics and everything in between.
-- Have built multiple teams and organizations from the early days to the acquisition and beyond
+- Have built multiple teams and organizations from single digit developers to the acquisition and beyond

 You can reach me at parnaudo@gmail.com, [Twitter](https://twitter.com/PaulArnaudo), or [LinkedIn](https://www.linkedin.com/in/paul-arnaudo/).